myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-03-13T07:49:37.143Z
+>
+> I wrote codes outside of work for the first time in about two weeks

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-03-10T07:36:19.650Z
 >
 > 綺麗な青空です🕊️